m-reza-rahman/jakartaee-docker/thin-war/README.md

 	databaseName="postgres"
 	user="postgres"
 	password=""
         ```
-	**Note:** We are depending on the fact that the database is the first container to start and has the IP 172.17.0.2.
+* Note, we are depending on the fact that the database is the first container to start and has the IP 172.17.0.2.
 For Mac and Windows users the serverName could be changed to `host.docker.internal`.
 That will make the container start order less significant.
 * Open a console.
 Build a Docker image tagged `javaee-cafe` navigating to the thin-war/ directory as context and issuing the command:

 	```